 Now you know what’s involved, discover what different routes you can follow on the Undergraduate Industrial Placement.

-Global Procurement - As a function, Global Procurement source £4.3billion worldwide of goods and services each year to support the business and what’s more; help to drive value, deliver innovation and improve supply chain performance.
-When it comes to learning about Procurement, National Grid is the place to be.
+Global Procurement - Global Procurement source £4.3 billion in goods and services each year to support our business.
+And, by doing that, they help us drive value, deliver innovation and improve our supply-chain performance.

-Electricity Transmission, Junior Land Officer (Surveyor) - Land & Aquisitions within this area is responsible for maintaining and building relationships with National Grid’s grantors, landowners and other third parties to ensure National Grid Electricity and Gas can continue to operate, maintain and improve its networks across the UK.
+Electricity Transmission, Junior Land Officer (Surveyor) - joining us as a Junior Land Officer, you’ll help us build and maintain relationships with key stakeholders so we can continue to operate, maintain and improve our networks across the UK.

 Technical & Engineering

-System Operator - This department is responsible for the long term strategy, planning and real time operation of the gas and electricity networks in England and Wales, ensuring we deliver the highest levels of the service for our customers and stakeholders.
+System Operator - be responsible for the long-term strategy, planning and real-time operation of our gas and electricity networks in England and Wales – and make sure we always deliver a first-class service.

 What’s in it for you?